Hydrodynamic and symbolic models of computation with advice: Countable generalized shifts and

 In \cite{Mo}, Moore showed that generalized shifts are equivalent to Turing machines, both from a dynamical and computational point of view.
 In this section, we analyze the computational power of countable generalized shifts and show that they can simulate Turing machines with advice.
 As done in previous sections, we restrict to polynomial-time Turing machines with polynomial advice, which define the complexity class $P/poly$.\\

 \textbf{Technical assumptions on Turing machines with advice.} Given a Turing machine with advice $(T,a)$, we will assume that the first symbol of each advice string is always a zero, and we will only consider inputs $t_{in}$ of size $n$ such that $t_i\neq 0$ for $i=0,..,n$.
 It is clear that this does not restrict the computational power of the resulting polynomial-time Turing machines with polynomial advice.
 When the Turing machine $T$ that we consider is assumed to be reversible, we will assume as well that $q_0$ is not in the image of the transition function $\delta$.
-This can easily be assumed, as discussed in previous sections, even if we restrict to reversible Turing machines \cite[Section 6.1.2]{Mor}.
-The latter assumption ensures as well that if we take any Turing machine that is reversible, then adding advice to it keeps the global transition function injective. \\
+This can easily be assumed, as discussed in previous sections, see \cite[Section 6.1.2]{Mor}.
+The latter assumption ensures that if we take any Turing machine that is reversible, then adding advice to it keeps the global transition function injective. \\

 Let us show how to simulate polynomial-time Turing machines with polynomial advice using countable generalized shifts.

 \begin{theorem} Let $(T, a)$ be a polynomial-time Turing machine with polynomial advice $a=\{a_n\}_{n\in \mathbb{N}}$.
 Then there is a countable generalized shift $\phi$ with some alphabet $A$ and an injective map $\varphi: \mathcal{P} \longrightarrow S_P\subset A^\mathbb{Z}$ such that $\Delta=\varphi^{-1}\circ \phi|_{S_P} \circ \varphi$.
 If $\Delta$ is injective, then we can assume that $\phi|_{S_P}$ is injective in all $S_P$. \end{theorem}